 Wild Foods and Gout

 Wild foods and gout is a topic about which I am often asked.
-This probably reflects the growing incidence of gout which was once only a condition suffered by fat, old, males who ate rich foods including red meats, shellfish, bread and drank copious quantities of red wine and beer.
+This probably reflects the growing incidence of gout which was once only a condition suffered by fat, old men who ate rich foods including red meats, shellfish, bread and drank copious quantities of red wine and beer.

 Just as with pancreatic cancer which shares many similar dietary links, this is no longer the case for gout.

 In fact, so common is gout these days that it is the newest disease added to the group of conditions described as Metabolic Syndrome.
 The others are obesity, diabetes, cardiovascular disease and hypertension.
-Women, young men in their 20s as well as men of all other ages are now susceptible to the pain, redness, tenderness and swelling of their joints along with the sleepless nights of the gout experience.
+Women, young men in their 20s and eve children are now susceptible to the pain, redness, tenderness and swelling of their joints along with the sleepless nights of the gout experience.

 I have written previously of my own gout attacks which began when I turned 50.
 This was the same for my father and grandfather too.
 When I did eventually seek medical advice for my attacks, I was prescribed allopurinol and I recall asking how long before the symptoms went and I could stop taking the drugs.
 The doctor laughed and explained that this medication was a life sentence (or so he believed!).

 My good luck was that at that time I was working on formulating a nutritional supplement based on a complex mix of wild foods and a complement of other superfoods.
-There was a lot of research around highlighting the anti-inflammatory capabilities of most of the wild foods and many of the support ingredients eg cherries, blackberries and acai.
-So, not wanting to be promoting a product to others that I was not taking myself, I started on my supplement and continue to this very day with my newest variant I call LIFE (Lyophilized Indigenous Food Essentials).
+There was a lot of research around highlighting the anti-inflammatory capabilities of wild foods in the same way as for cherries, blackberries and acai.
+So, not wanting to be promoting a product to others that I was not taking myself, I took LIFE (Lyophilized Indigenous Food Essentials)™ twice a day.

 I no longer worry about what I eat and regularly add kangaroo meat, seafood, pasta and beer to my daily meals.
-I recall not long ago, sitting down to a favourite snack of mine; prawns (I eat the heads) and beer only to feel a slight stiffness in my knees later that evening.
-An extra dose of LIFE and no other symptoms.
-No escalation to an attack and no ill effects whatsoever.
+I recall not long ago, sitting down to a favourite snack of mine; prawns (I eat the heads) and beer only to feel a very slight stiffness in one knee later that evening.
+You will need to email if you would like to discover what I do to achieve this and be aware that as we are all different, your results may be different from mine.
+The above is from my personal experience only and I am not making claims for LIFE or any other food product as a cure, treatment or preventative for any disease.

-It is worth noting that anti-inflammatories will not reduce the uric acid in your system so it is a good idea not to hit the high purine foods too often and definitely take advantage of the fact that LIFE reduces carbohydrate cravings.
+The good news is that everyone should take advantage of the fact that LIFE reduces carbohydrate cravings.
 This is really important as sucrose and fructose (the bad sugars) raise uric acid levels as fructose is metabolized.
 See this article for more on this.